robert/robert.github.com/_posts/2018-05-07-programming-projects-for-advanced-beginners-ascii-art.md

 ```
 Successfully constructed brightness matrix!
 Brightness matrix size: 640 x 480
-Brightness at position (142, 381): 68
+Iterating through pixel brightnesses:
+68
+12
+# etc...
 ```

 # 4. Convert brightness numbers to ASCII characters

 You've constructed a matrix of brightnesses for each pixel.
 Now you can convert this brightness matrix to an *ASCII character matrix*.
 Each element of the brightness matrix is a single number representing a brightness; each corresponding element of the ASCII character matrix is a single ASCII character that will represent this brightness when printed to the terminal.
 You can experiment with different ways to map brightnesses to characters, but a good place to start is the string below.
-The characters in it are ordered from thinnest to boldest; darkest to lightest for white text on a dark terminal background.
+The characters in it are ordered from thinnest to boldest, which means darkest to lightest for white text on a dark terminal background.

 ```
 "`^\",:;Il!i~+_-?][}{1)(|\\/tfjrxnuvczXYUJCLQ0OZmwqpdbkhao*#MW&8%B@$"
 ```

 For each number in your brightness matrix, map it to the appropriate character on the above scale and store it in the ASCII matrix.
-A brightness of 0 should map to `\``, and a brightness of 255 should map to `$`.
+A brightness of 0 should map to `` ` ``, and a brightness of 255 should map to `$`.
 Mapping brightnesses in between to the correct character will require just a dash of maths.

 It may help your thinking to make the numbers involved a bit rounder.
-Imagine that the brightnesses are on a scale from 0 to 100, and that you are mapping these brightnesses to 20 characters.
+Imagine that the brightnesses are on a scale from 0 to 100, and that you are displaying these brightnesses using 20 characters.
 A brightness of 50 would map to character 10.
 A brightness of 60 would map to character number 12.
 What character number should a brightness of 30 map to?
 What about 75?
 What about 20?
 What's the formula you're using to work these out?
 Write it down in a comment, don't worry about converting it to code yet.

 What if you make the brightnesses weird, non-divisible numbers?
 You can't map a brightness onto character number 9.8.
-So what character number should a brightness of 49 map to?
+So what's the best character number for a brightness of 49 map to?
 What about 52?
 What about 87?
 What's the logic you're using to work these out?
 Write it down in a comment as well.
 How could you express the entire formula in code?
 Will it still work when you're working with a brightness scale of 0 to 255 and 70 characters? (hint - yes)

 At the end of this section, your program should print extra output that looks something like:

 ```
 Successfully constructed ASCII matrix!
 ASCII matrix size: 640 x 480
-Character at position (142, 381): Q
-Character at position (42, 591): #
-Character at position (338, 23): }
+Iterating through pixel ASCII characters:
+Q
+#
+}
+# etc...
 ```

 # 5. Print your ASCII art!